jamesplease/fade-dropdown-menu/README.md

 ### Compatibility

 This is 100% compatible with Chrome, Safari, Opera, and Firefox.
-Note that a little nuance in the CSS is needed for the fade to work with Firefox.
-It's noted in the CSS file.
-I also included the [iOS :hover double-click feature][click].
+I also optimized it for use on iOS by adding utilizing the [double-click feature][click].

 [click]: http://www.nczonline.net/blog/2012/07/05/ios-has-a-hover-problem/ "iOS Double Click"

-This will function on IE6+, but it won't display as nicely in IE as in those other browsers.
+This will function on IE6+, but it won't display as nicely in IE as in those other browsers for a few reasons.

 Firstly, none of the transitions work in Internet Explorer, even IE9 (remember, IE doesn't support transitions of any sort.
 This incompatibility isn't unique to this dropdown).